Superconductivity by Berry connection from many-body wave functions: revisit to Andreev$-$Saint-James reflection and Josephson effect: Introduction

 The resolution for the above two discrepancies is provided using a new theory of superfluid that attributes the superfluidity to the appearance of the nontrivial Berry connection from many-body wave functions \cite{koizumi2019,koizumi2021}.
 In this theory, the supercurrent is explained as a topologically protected current generated by the collective mode created by the nontrivial Berry connection.

-A salient feature of the new theory is that it is formulated in the particle number conserving way.
-In the standard theory, the particle number non-conserving state vector is used, and the use of it gives rise to the phase variable that explains the Meissner effect and supercurrent generation.
+A salient feature of the new theory is that it is formulated in a particle number conserving way.
+In the standard theory, however, the particle number non-conserving state vector is used, and the use of it gives rise to the phase variable that explains the Meissner effect and supercurrent generation.
 Bogoliubov quasiparticles appear in the standard theory are superpositions of electrons and holes, which can only be meaningful in the particle number non-conserving formalism.
-On the other hand, the particle number is conserved in the new theory; the Bogoliubov quasiparticles are replaced by excitations that describe the transfer of electrons between the collective mode and single-particle mode with keeping the particle number fixed.
+In the new theory, however, the Bogoliubov quasiparticles are replaced by excitations that describe the transfer of electrons between the collective and single-particle modes with keeping the particle number fixed.

-Since the Andreev$-$Saint-James (ASJ) reflection \cite{Andreev1964,Saint-James} and the Josephson effect \cite{Josephson62} are phenomena, where the phase variable of superconductivity plays an essential role, and explained using the particle number non-conserving formalism in the standard theory.
+The Andreev$-$Saint-James (ASJ) reflection \cite{Andreev1964,Saint-James} and the Josephson effect \cite{Josephson62} are phenomena, where the phase variable of superconductivity plays an essential role, and explained using the particle number non-conserving formalism in the standard theory.
 A purpose of the present work is to provide explanations for them using the particle number conserving formalism of the new theory, where the phase variable is identified as a Berry phase.
 Those electrons whose coordinates are the arguments of the same wave function, actually, interact through the gauge field created by the wave function they share \cite{koizumi2019}.
 This gauge field is calculated as a Berry connection.
 It is a $U(1)$ gauge field, just like the $U(1)$ gauge field of the electromagnetism.
 Thus, there are two $U(1)$ gauge fields in the system.

-We will also show that the presence of the Berry connection modifies Maxwell's equations, and the Lorentz interaction between charged particles and electromagnetic field as will be discussed in the present work.
-Actually, the Lorentz interaction gives rise to Aharonov-Bohm type effects \cite{AB1959} that cannot be described by the Lorentz force.
-This modification of the Lorentz interaction affects the magnetic energy part of the phenomenological Ginzburg-Landau theory \cite{GL} in such a way that Abrikosov's vortices \cite{Abrikosov} appear, naturally.
-Then, the superconducting coherence length is regard as the core size of the loop currents generated by the Berry connection that exist even without the applied magnetic field.
+We will also show that the presence of the Berry connection modifies Maxwell's equations, and the Lorentz interaction between charged particles and electromagnetic field.
+Actually, the modified Lorentz interaction gives rise to Aharonov-Bohm type effects \cite{AB1959} that cannot be described by the Lorentz force.
+This modification affects the magnetic energy part of the phenomenological Ginzburg-Landau theory \cite{GL} in such a way that Abrikosov's vortices \cite{Abrikosov} appear, naturally.
+Then, the superconducting coherence length is regard as the core size of the loop currents generated by the Berry connection that exist even without applied magnetic field.